Decoding algorithms for surface codes: Decoders for surface codes

 As described in the previous sections, surface codes have the ability of detecting errors experienced by the data qubits, which can be accurately modelled by elements of the Pauli group $\mathcal{G}_n$.
 However, once the error syndrome is measured, an estimation of the channel error must be done using such information, $\hat{E}(\bar{s})$, so that active error correction can be performed on the noisy qubits.
 The methods used for performing this inference of the error are named decoders.
 Once the decoder makes a guess of the channel error, the recovery operation is performed by applying $\hat{E}^\dagger(\bar{s})$ since the elements of the Pauli group are unitary matrices.

 Therefore, decoding methods for error correction codes are a critical element of the code itself since their efficiency on making correct guesses of channel error will be what will determine if the method is successful or not.
 In this sense, the threshold of a code is a function of the decoder in question, i.e. the code can perform better or worse as a function of the method used.
 Making the decoder to be more accurate usually comes with the drawback of increasing its computational complexity, which ultimately makes it to be slower in making guesses.
 Decoders must be fast enough since the action of decoherence will not stop while estimating the error after measurement, implying that the qubit may suffer from additional errors to which the decoder will be oblivious.
-Thus, a slow decoder will ultimately have a bad performance.
+Thus, a slow decoder will ultimately have a bad performance (See appendix \ref{appBacklog} for more details on why real time decoding is required).
 To sum up, the trade-off between the accuracy and complexity of the methods is vital for the field of quantum error correction \cite{fastDec,sparse}.